Get Free Solar Panel Quotes

 The Alpha Smile5 ESS 10.1 costs as little as £3,958 (Alpha)

-Solar batteries are rarely cheap, but if you want great value for money then look no further than the Smile5 ESS 10.1 from Alpha.
+Solar batteries are rarely cheap, but the Smile5 ESS 10.1 from Alpha offers relatively good value for money.
 It costs £3,958, which is lower than the typical solar battery price of £4,500, and it has an impressive usable capacity of 9.1 kWh.

 That puts the Smile5 ESS 10.1 up there with some of the best mid-to-high range batteries on the market, but without the price hike.
 For context, the Encharge 10T has a 10 kWh usable capacity, and costs a comparatively eye-watering £8,374.